Anemia - Iron-Deficiency Initial Assessment

 History

-History should focus on possible etiologies and may include queries about diet, weight loss, medication (eg Aspirin, nonsteroidal anti-inflammatory drugs), GI symptoms, history of pica or pagophagia, signs of blood loss, surgical history, and family history of malignancy, and history of blood donations.
+History should focus on possible etiologies and may include queries about diet, weight loss, medication (eg Aspirin, nonsteroidal anti-inflammatory drugs), GI symptoms, H pylori infection, history of pica or pagophagia, signs of blood loss, surgical history, family history of GI malignancy, history of blood donations, menstrual blood losses, and multiple pregnancies.

 Physical Examination

-Patients with iron-deficiency anemia are usually asymptomatic and have limited findings on physical examination eg pallor of the conjunctivae, skin and nail beds, atrophic glossitis, angular cheilitis, spoon nails, tachycardia, cardiac systolic flow murmur, dry skin and hair, and alopecia.
+Patients with iron-deficiency anemia are usually asymptomatic and have limited findings on physical examination (eg pallor of the conjunctivae, skin and nail beds, atrophic glossitis, angular cheilitis, spoon nails [koilonychia], tachycardia, cardiac systolic flow murmur, dry skin and hair, and alopecia).
 Further evaluation should be based on risk factors.

 Diagnosis or Diagnostic Criteria

 Anemia diagnosis is confirmed with the presence of low levels of one or more of the major RBC measurements obtained as part of the complete blood count (CBC): Hemoglobin concentration, hematocrit or RBC count.
 Iron-deficiency anemia diagnosis is obtained by laboratory-confirmed evidence of anemia and low iron stores via measurement of levels of serum ferritin, serum iron, erythrocyte protoporphyrin, or total iron binding capacity (TIBC, transferrin).
-Iron deficiency with or without anemia, may be tested using serum iron and TIBC, serum ferritin, red cell indices, reticulocyte count, reticulocyte hemoglobin concentration, or soluble (serum) transferrin receptor (sTfR) level.
+Iron deficiency with or without anemia, may be tested using serum iron and TIBC, serum ferritin, red cell indices, percentage of hypochromic erythrocytes, reticulocyte count, reticulocyte hemoglobin concentration, transferrin saturation (TS), or soluble (serum) transferrin receptor (sTfR) level.

 Screening